Deso-PK/make-trust-irrelevant/README.md

 a wall protecting the person who owns that home
 ```

-This becomes particularly important if the native AI also participates in system defense.

-RuneWisp could eventually help detect, understand, and respond to hostile activity without requiring OathRune to make RuneWisp itself sovereign over the machine.

-The objective is not an incapable AI kept safe by weakness.
+The objective is not an incapable AI kept safe through weakness.

-It is a capable AI operating inside an architecture where intelligence and authority remain separate.
+It is increasingly capable intelligence operating inside an architecture where intelligence and authority remain separate.

 ---

+# A General Security Architecture With an AI Consequence

+KERNHELM's strongest future application may ultimately prove to be advanced artificial intelligence.

+But AI is not what makes KERNHELM general.

+The opposite is true.

+KERNHELM's relevance to AI comes from the fact that it was designed around a broader security principle:

+> **No software should be trusted to define the limits of its own power.**

+That principle continues to make sense whether the actor is:

+* ordinary software;
+* malware;
+* an external attacker;
+* a compromised privileged service;
+* a human-operated tool;
+* an autonomous agent;
+* or a persistent native intelligence.

+That generality means the security boundary does not disappear when the nature of the software changes.

+---

-## Research Status
+# Research Status

 KERNHELM remains under active development.